MinecraftForge/Documentation/docs/forgedev/index.md

 Depending on your favourite IDE, there is a different set of recommended steps you have to follow to successfully set up a development environment.

+### Eclipse

+Due to the way eclipse workspaces work, ForgeGradle can do most of the work involved in getting you started with a Forge workspace for you.

+ 1. Open a terminal/command prompt and navigate it to the directory of your cloned fork.
+ 2. Type `./gradlew setupForge` and hit enter.
+Wait until ForgeGradle is done.
+ 3. Open your eclipse workspace and go to `File -> Import -> General -> Existing Projects into workspace`.
+ 4. Browse to the `<repo>/projects/` directory for the root directory in the dialog that opens.
+ 5. Make sure both "Forge" and "Clean" are checked and adjust the other settings to your liking.
+ 6. Complete the import by clicking the "Finish" button.

+That's all it takes to get you up and running with Eclipse, there's no extra steps required to get test mods running.
+Simply hit Run like in any other project and select the appropriate run configuration.

 ### IntelliJ IDEA

 JetBrains' flagship IDE comes with great integrated support for [Gradle](https://www.gradle.org), Forge's build system of choice.
 Due to some peculiarities of Minecraft mod development, however, there are additional steps required to get everything to work properly.